bradhoward1/Video-Colorization/README.md

   Furthermore, right now we do not have the audio with the video.
 This is a minor detail but it would be interesting to be able to keep the audio along with the video.

+  Finally, another limitation we face is timing.
+It takes the algorithm multiple seconds to run on each extracted frame, so an 8 second video could easily take a few minutes to finish.
+We will work on speeding up the process if possible.

   We will continue to make further innovations as well, so stay tuned.